romanvm/kodi.yatp/CONTRIBUTING.md

 Also I will never add the following features:

 - Support for specific torrent sites.
-This is better be implemented in separate addons for Kodi.
+This is better be implemented in separate addons for Kodi that may use YATP as a torrent streaming engine.
-- Features that facilitate torrent "hit-and-runnign", that is downloading a torrent without proper seeding.
+- Features that facilitate torrent "hit-and-running", that is, downloading torrents without proper seeding.
-  An example of such feature is deleting vileofiles immediately after watching them.
+  For example, deleting vileofiles immediately after watching them will never be added to YATP.
   Please seed your torrents for other users.

 ## Pull Requests